bitcoin-api/bitcoin-api-full-stack/README.md

 feeFee.sh --mode=production
 ```

-This will trigger a GLL deployment to update your Fee Fee NodeJS service, here's an example of what the deployment looks like:
+This will trigger a GLL deployment to update your Fee Fee NodeJS service, here's an example video demo of what the deployment looks like:

 <a href="https://www.youtube.com/watch?v=ZZ4zdq4AJY8">
     <img